sid111rawal/law/README.md

 # Lawgical Station - Chartered Accountants Website

-A modern, professional Next.js website for Lawgical Station, a Chartered Accountants firm in Agra, India.
+A modern, professional Next.js website for Lawgical Station, a Chartered Accountants firm.
 Built with Next.js, TypeScript, and Tailwind CSS for optimal performance and SEO.

 ## 🌟 Features